 Pam Loomis is a public policy attorney who understands how to successfully navigate California's legislative and regulatory processes.
 She utilizes an effective blend of political strategy, communication, and negotiation to forward her clients' interests.
 Ms. Loomis facilitates favorable public policy outcomes for her clients through a powerful combination of her 20 years of experience working with state government and excellent bi-partisan relationships with legislators, Administration officials, and their staff.
 She provides legislative and regulatory solutions for clients across several industries, including clean tech, energy, healthcare, and telecommunications.

-Most recently, Ms. Loomis was the Director of Governmental Affairs for the CPUC, where she effectively utilized her bi-partisan relationships to advance the Commission's positions on the Renewable Portfolio Standard, electricity rate structuring reform, broadband infrastructure development, and the state budget, to name a few key issues.
+Prior to coming to Nossaman, Ms. Loomis was the Director of Governmental Affairs for the California Public Utilities Commission (CPUC), where she effectively utilized her relationships in the Legislature to advance the Commission's positions on the Renewable Portfolio Standard, electricity rate structuring reform, broadband infrastructure development, water ratemaking, railroad safety oversight, licensing of limousines and charter buses, telecommunications universal service programs and funds, and the state budget.

 Prior to her work at the CPUC, Ms. Loomis was the Capitol Director for the Vice Chair of the Senate Energy, Utilities and Communications Committee during the 2001 state energy crisis and beyond.
 She worked on legislation relating to direct access, electricity standby charges, the CPUC's reasonableness review of utility bilateral contracts for electricity, power plant siting, and distributed generation.

 Ms. Loomis also served as Legislative Director for two other state Senators, as well as a Policy Consultant for the Senate Republican Caucus.
 As leadership staff, she helped to develop caucus positions on housing, insurance, judiciary, taxation, and transportation issues.